-To combat the widespread issue of widespread eye care neglect, this program selects a specific school in India that has displayed a need for a proper eye checkup.
+To combat the issue of widespread eye care neglect, this program selects a specific school in India that has displayed a need for a proper eye checkup.
 Schools that are eligible must have a student body that is mostly made up of (50% or greater) members of lower income bracket or caste.

 Students from each school are pulled from class and screened using an eye chart.
 Based off of each student's success with the eye chart, they will either be sent back to class if they show no issues reading or will be sent to have their vision checked by the autorefractor.